What is a talent shortage?

 Three of the most popular types of HRAs are:

 You can also offer a health stipend to your employees.
-This works similarly to an HRA, except that it is not considered a formal health benefit and allowances paid out through the stipend are taxable for you and your employees.
+This works similarly to an HRA, except that the federal government doesn't consider it a formal health benefit and allowances paid out through the stipend are taxable for you and your employees.

 Employee stipends

-An excellent way to offer lifestyle benefits to your staff is with employee stipends.
-With a stipend, you provide a monthly allowance to your employees for them to use or be reimbursed for any perks or expenses you deem eligible.
+An alternative way to offer lifestyle benefits to your staff is with employee stipends.
+With a stipend, you provide a monthly allowance to your employees for them to use.
 These could be wellness expenses, such as gym memberships, or anything else from remote work expenses to professional development.

 With many talent shortage challenges relating to skill gaps, you can use a stipend to provide access to training programs, growth opportunities, or tuition assistance for employees who take classes to grow and move up to higher-level positions, allowing you to focus on recruiting for less specialized roles.